Analysis

 "The terms 'investment', 'investor' and other similar terms, as may be used in the Materials, if any, are not meant to be interpreted literally.
 Rather, such terms are being used to draw rough, fuzzy-logic analogies between the heavily automated and mostly deterministic operations of decentralised smart-contracts and the discretionary performance of traditional off-chain transactions by people.
 When using smart-contracts, there are no legal agreements, promises of payment, or courts of law, and therefore there are no investments or other traditional transactions involved."

 Read that again.
 They explicitly disclaim that purchasing DEUS constitutes an investment in any traditional sense.
-The language used throughout their marketing materials ("investment," "portfolio," "treasury allocation") is, by their own admission, not meant to be taken literally.
+The language used throughout their marketing materials ("investment," "portfolio," "treasury allocation") is, by their own legal admission, fuzzy analogy rather than literal description.

 What You Actually Own